 Rhodiola Rosea is a high-altitude plant that is commonly used in dietary supplements and nootropics for improved mood and mental stamina.

-But a nutritionist recently highlighted a few side effects associated with the bioactive compound in Rhodiola Crenulata and Rhodiola Algida.
+However, my nutritionist recently highlighted a few side effects associated with the bioactive compound in Rhodiola Crenulata and Rhodiola Algida.

-So we decided to research the available scientific literature and studies to see what you might need to look out for.
+So, as a medical doctor, my team and I decided to research the available scientific literature and studies to see what you might need to look out for.

 It turns out that while it’s generally safe to take, there are some adverse interactions with certain medications to be aware of.